TJU-DRL-LAB/self-supervised-rl/RL_with_Policy_Representation/README.md

 # RL with Policy Representation

 Policy Representation is one major category in our taxonomy.
-The core research content of policy representation is to discover or learn low-dimensional representation for RL policy, which are beneficial to downstream RL tasks (e.g., policy learning).
+The core research content of policy representation is to discover or learn **low-dimensional representation for RL policy**, which are beneficial to downstream RL tasks (e.g., policy learning).
 In a general view, any decision-making problems which involves multiple policies or a policy optimization process, can be the potential downstream tasks of policy representation.

 In our opinion, RL with Policy Representation contains the research on: